oncvpsp/oncvpsp/doc/coding_standards.md

 ## ONCVPSP CODING STANDARDS

 The coding standards I've tried to follow and will want for any contributed additions are pretty basic.
-They should also be obvious from examining a few of the source routines.
+They should also be obvious from examininga few of the source routines.

 1) Fortran 95 free-format.